Dog Years Calculator

 Ever wondered, if your Dog was a human, How old would he/she be?
 Every dog breed is different, Use our Dog Age Calculator to figure out the age of your dog in Human Years.
 Select the dog age and the breed from this calculator and it will convert to human years.

 Why convert dog years to human years?

-People have always loved to anthropomorphize dogs.
-Giving dogs human age is a suitable example.
-However, giving dogs human age using this dog age calculator is not just a whim.
-Knowing your dog’s age in human years helps you determine its life stage.
-Once the dog’s life stage is determined it is easier to understand its needs and provide life-stage specific care.
+Giving your pooch, a human age is not just a whim.
+Knowing their age in human years helps you determine its life stage.
+Once the it’s life stage is determined it is easier to understand its needs and provide life-stage specific care.

 In the canine world, there are six life stages: